Sorry, this program is not available for local students.

 Study design, pattern making and cutting-edge technology to produce everything from ready-to-wear through to made-to-measure fashion.

-With a focus on design and technology, you will develop your creative and technical skills while working closely with the fashion industry, blending theory with practice through a series of industry-driven and live international projects.
+Your journey starts in this two-year Associate Degree where you will develop creative and technical skills whilst working closely with the fashion industry.
+You learn to blend theory with practice through a series of industry-driven and live international projects.

-You will gain the skills and knowledge you need to work locally or internationally as part of a design team or to start your own business.
+These experiences will provide you with the skills and knowledge you need to work locally or internationally as part of a design team or to start your own business.

 This program will unlock your creative potential, enabling you to pursue a career in fashion design or start your own fashion business.